decgroupe/odoo-addons-dec/mrp_bom_dates/readme/DESCRIPTION.rst

-Add date fields on BoM
+Add date fields on BoM.
+This add is just cosmetic since dates are not used at.